-Once a hurricane has passed, and the coast is clear, one of the first things you’ll do is check your roof for any visual signs of damage.
+Once a hurricane has passed, and the coast is clear, one of the first things you’ll do is check your roof from the ground for any visual signs of damage.
 Are there missing shingles?
 Is there water leaking from the ceiling and making its way into your home?

 If you do find signs your roof is damaged, you need to figure out the next steps to prevent it from getting worse – and fast.
 Keep reading to learn how to manage roof damage after a hurricane.